-The District's long-term debt consists of a building lease payable outstanding of \$156,311, which will be paid over the next three fiscal years.
-The District has no other debt.
+The District's long-term liabilities consist of compensated absences, a health reimbursement arrangement (HRA) liability, lease/subscription liabilities, and the net pension and OPEB liabilities.
+The District does not have any other outstanding long-term debt.
 Additional information about the District's long-term debt may be found in Note E to the financial statements.